jenspfahl/KeepAwake/README.md

 # Gnome shell extension *Keep Awake* #

 Keep your computer be awake!
-Forbid your computer to activate sceensaver, turn off your screen or suspend when it is idle for a while.
-Toogle this option on or off by one click.
+Prevent your computer from activating the screensaver, turning off your screen or suspending when it is idle for a while.
+One click disables screensaver/suspend.
+Click once more to make the change persistant between restarts (indicated by a small lock in the indicator icon).
+Click again to reenable screensavers and suspension.

 This extension can be helpful when you give a presentation or are watching a video or are reading a document for a while or any else where your computer should be keep awake.